What is the average cost of camping?

 I hope that the big breakdown of the cost of camping above helped you get a better idea of what to expect on your next camping trip.
 We often find ourselves going back to our favorite camping spots, but it’s also nice to explore new destinations.

-If you’re looking for a few ideas on how to keep the cost down, then check out some of these tips.
+If you’re looking for a few ideas on how to keep the campground prices down, then check out some of these tips.

 2. Research which states have cheaper rates.
-Location plays a huge part in any campground’s rates and states such as California are much more expensive than, say, Idaho.
+Location plays a huge part in any campground’s rates and states such as California are much more expensive than say, RV parks near Boise Idaho.

 3. Remember that state parks offer cheaper fees for residents.
 And the price difference for residents and non-residents can be pretty big.